 Your responsibilities as a patient:

-- Become involved in your own care in an open respectful partnership.
+- Be involved and cooperate in your care in an open, respectful partnership.

-- Provide your doctor and nurse a complete and accurate medical history.
+- Give your care team a complete and accurate medical history.

 - Be respectful of other patients, staff and property.

-- Provide required information concerning payment of charges.
+- Provide required information concerning payment of your bill.